leah205/odin-recipes/README.md

 # odin-recipes
 This project is a recipes page.
-It helped me review my html skills and solidified my knowlege of relative links
+It helped me review my html skills and solidified my knowlege of relative links.
+It also helped me practice css, in particular different selectors and the cascade.